What has been done

 - Hand and bodywarmers – 350 pcs;

-With colleagues from Estonian Chamber Of Commerce and Industry and other friends, we have assembled 28,000 tactical first aid kits, which have been delivered to Ukraine by now.
-The value of one package is about 30 euros.
+With colleagues from Estonian Chamber Of Commerce and Industry and other friends, we have assembled 37,000 tactical first aid kits, which have been delivered to Ukraine by now.
+The value of one package is between 15-20 euros.

 One tactical first-aid kit includes a tourniquet, pressure bandage, 2 roller bandages, wound patches and a thermal blanket.